tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Pricing_and_support.md

 In AWS Budgets, you can also set custom alerts when your usage exceeds (or is forecasted to exceed) the budgeted amount.

 ## AWS Cost Explorer

+AWS Cost Explorer is a tool that lets you visualize, understand, and manage your AWS costs and usage over time.

+AWS Cost Explorer includes a default report of the costs and usage for your top five cost-accruing AWS services.